top of page

 Early Life and Entry into the RAF

-From early on, Robertson showed a wide flying interest: he flew all the RAF’s frontline fast jets (including the Phantom) and also qualified as a helicopter pilot.
+From early on, Black showed a wide flying interest: he flew a number of the RAF’s frontline fast jets (including the Phantom) and also qualified as a helicopter pilot.

 Squadron Command and Operational Leadership

-In 1982 Robertson was appointed Officer Commanding (OC) of No. 92 Squadron RAF, a renowned fighter squadron based in Germany and operating the McDonnell Douglas Phantom interceptor.
+In 1982 Black was appointed Officer Commanding (OC) of No. 92 Squadron RAF, the renowned fighter squadron based in Germany and operating the McDonnell Douglas Phantom interceptor.
 His time with 92 Squadron is described by him as a highlight of his career.

 He then commanded No. 23 Squadron RAF in the Falklands in 1984, served as Station Commander at RAF Wattisham from 1985, and subsequently held the role of Deputy Commander RAF Germany in 1991.